 - Sale (assets or shares)

-- How long does a privatization transaction normally take?
+3. How long does a privatisation transaction normally take?

-The privatization transaction is as varied as the assets which it seeks to privatize.
-The privatization of an entity programmes through the following typical stage:
+The privatisation transaction is as varied as the assets which it seeks to privatise.
+The privatisation of an entity is carried out through the following typical stages:

-- Approval of Asset or Entity to be privatized by Cabinet
+- Approval of Asset or Entity to be privatised by Cabinet

 - Appointment of Enterprise Teams